mvndi/docs/docs/guides/war.md

 In order to start a war, you need some war tokens.
 War tokens are handed out to each non-neutral town every 24h.
 Once you have enough war tokens, you can use the redeem command to get the war book which you will need for your upcoming war.
 War book prices per war type:
- - CIVIL WAR: 7
+ - CIVIL WAR: 7 tokens
- - TOWN WAR: 3
+ - TOWN WAR: 3 tokens
- - NATION WAR: 10
+ - ALLIANCE WAR: 10 tokens

 ## War Schedules
 A war can only be started or participated from `11:00 EST / 15:00 GMT` to `17:00 EST / 21:00 GMT`.